• Skip to primary navigation

 Typical Project Timeline

-Engineering firm website projects typically take 10-14 weeks from kickoff to launch:
+Most engineering firm website projects take 10–14 weeks from kickoff to launch.

 Weeks 1–2: Discovery & Strategy